hds/hegdenu.net/content/posts/understanding-async-await-2.md

 In this case there is no value, so it returns the unit type.

 And now we understand how a pending future gets woken!

+This post is part of a series.

+And [part 3](@/posts/understanding-async-await-3.md) is available to read right now.

 ### thanks